H-1B for Nurses

 • The master’s cap – 20,000 petitions.
 This cap is for those with an advanced degree.

 It is important to note that there is no other way to increase your odds of selection.
-It doesn’t matter if you are applying for an H-1B for nurses or for an IT manager, the chances are the same.
-Because the number of petitions is continually increasing, the probability of being randomly selected is decreasing.
+It doesn’t matter if you are applying for an H-1B for nurses or an IT manager; the chances are the same.
 If you are not selected in the lottery, then you will need to wait until the following year or find an alternative visa.

 If your petition is selected, then it will be processed by the USCIS.
 Of course, there is still a chance that a petition could be selected and then denied.
-To avoid this, make sure that your case is handled by an expert immigration attorney.
+To avoid this, ensure your case is handled by an expert immigration attorney.

 Contact Us